Road House (franchise): Road House 2 (2006)

 Shane Tanner is known to those around him as the son of the successful and legendary, yet deceased security specialist James Dalton.
 Once a state trooper, Tanner advanced through his career and now works as a D.E.A. agent in New York.
 Through his time with the DEA, Tanner has found success of his own while trying to honor his father's reputation.
 After learning that his uncle Nate Tanner was ambushed by criminals and is hospital-bound, Shane travels to Louisiana to help care for him.
 Upon arrival he learns that the attempted murder was a result of his uncle's refusal to sell his local bar the Black Pelican, to resident drug and crime organizations.
 Shane determines to investigate while also running the company in addition to caring for his uncle, during Uncle Nate's recovery.
 As he becomes romantically involved with a regular customer, a schoolteacher named Beau Hampton, Shane learns that the disgruntled former security specialist for the bar named William "Wild Bill" Decarie is linked to violent battery of his uncle.

-As he continues his investigation, Shane discovers that Wild Bill's boss is the Miami kingpin crime lord named Victor Cross, and finds connections to the murder of his father James Dalton years before.
+As he continues his investigation, Shane discovers that Wild Bill's boss is the Miami crime lord Victor Cross, and finds connections to the murder of his father James Dalton years before.
 Though they are impossibly outnumbered, Shane resolves to end all crime in the surrounding area with the help of his new friends and allies by permanently removing Victor, Bill, their men and their organizations from the state.